mattmart3/pick-midi/README.md

 How to contribute
 =========

-Just fork the dev branch, do your changes and submit a pull request.
+Just fork the dev branch, make your changes and submit a pull request.